Office Guide

 How many sprays should I wear to the office?

-One to three sprays is usually enough, depending on fragrance strength and how close you work to other people.
+One to three sprays is usually enough, depending on the fragrance strength and how close you work to other people.